lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 1. Create a model definition file.
 2. Upload the model definition file to the model type folder.
-3. Create/modify the Model Service.
+3. Create/Validate the Model Service.
 4. (If the Model Service is not public) Obtain a token.
 5. (For end users) Access the endpoint corresponding to the Model Service to verify the service.
+6. (If needed) Modify the Model Service.
+7. (If needed) Terminate the Model Service.

 Creating a Model Definition File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~